openvinotoolkit/open_model_zoo/models/intel/text-spotting-0001-detector/description/text-spotting-0001-detector.md

 ## Use Case and High-Level Description

-This is a text-spotting model that simultaneously detects and recognizes text.
+This is a text spotting model that simultaneously detects and recognizes text.
 The model detects symbol sequences separated by space and performs recognition without a dictionary.
 The model is built on top of the Mask-RCNN framework with additional attention-based text recognition head.